ericoporto/ags-manual-wiki/AdvancedRoomFeatures.md

 is from 0-100.

-**NOTE:** Light levels only work when the character's graphic is at the same colour depth as the background (ie. a 256-colour character in a hi-colour game won't get lightened).
+**NOTE:** Light levels only work when the character's graphic is at the same colour depth as the background (i.e. a 256-colour character in a hi-colour game won't get lightened).

 **NOTE:** In a 256-colour game, only darkening areas (light level <